 Moving to the United States to make a new start as an immigrant entrepreneur is a challenging process.
 Visa applicants face a huge number of critical decisions before submitting their visa application, one of the most important of which is deciding which State will offer the best environment for their business to grow and thrive, and provide the optimal environment for their families.
 Each State has its own opportunities and industry specializations, and a company that sees tremendous growth in one State might not see the same results in another.

-To help its clients decide which State will serve as the most advantageous home base, both for their businesses and their families and further streamline the visa application process, JDC Consultancy publishes brief overviews of what each State has to offer its immigrant entrepreneurs.
+To help its US Immigration Business Plan Clients decide which State will serve as the most advantageous home base, both for their businesses and their families, and further streamline the visa application process, JDC Consultancy publishes brief overviews of what each State has to offer its immigrant entrepreneurs.
 These featurettes showcase each State’s strengths and provide valuable insight and statistics to help immigrant entrepreneurs make the all-important decision of which State they, their family, and their businesses, should call home.